 Jumpstart your season by cooking from this local cookbook all about Kale!
 A hardy green that became popular a few years ago and is still increasing in popularity.
 Recipes like Kale Granola bring excitement into the kitchen and with 100 recipes in total, it’s a must for those that want to consume more greens, in more creative ways.

 For more reading material, check out the Martha’s Vineyard Times Books Archives. http://www.mvtimes.com/category/books/

-In 2018, it’s all about getting that perfect Instagram photo to share with your friends online.
-Today, we’re sharing our top twelve most Instagrammable spots on Martha’s Vineyard - they’re sure to get you tons of likes, comments, and engagement on your account, so here they are!
+Sometimes its about getting that perfect Instagram photo to share with your friends online.
+Today, we’re sharing our top twelve most Instagrammable spots on Martha’s Vineyard - they’re sure to get you tons of likes, comments, and just a little bit of envy!

 1. Edgartown Lighthouse

 There are five lighthouses on Martha’s Vineyard and without picking favorites, we recommend heading over to the Edgartown Lighthouse for some incredible photos - a sunny day with blue skies turnout for that ideal New England feel.

 2. Menemsha Beach sunset

 Everyone has their favorite beach sunset on island, but most can agree that the one over Menemsha Beach is surreal.
 So incredible that boats honk their horns and beachgoers clap when the sun sets.
 The colors are a variety of reds, pinks, and golden orange hues that your camera will likely capture - but there’s nothing like the real thing.